View original document

 Saturday night, May 25, 1935,

-In the National fiadio Forum
+In the Rational Radio Forum

 arranged by the Washington

-Star — Broadcast «;ver the
+Star — Broadcast over the

-network jf the National Broadcasting Company.
+network of the National Broad

 I am grateful to the Washington Star for the invitation to speak in this